cdli-gh/cdli-gh.github.io/_pages/guide_tagsets.md

 The tags seem only to appear on words that display affixes (the absolutive is not marked).

-For a full description of the morphological annotation system, see the [ETCSRI website] (http://oracc.museum.upenn.edu/etcsri/parsing/index.html).
+For a full description of the morphological annotation system, see the [ETCSRI website](http://oracc.museum.upenn.edu/etcsri/parsing/index.html).

 The ETCSRI morphological tagging is very explicit and consists of three different attributes:
 1. The morpheme column based on logical table of possible suites of morphemes